EU proposes joint studies to speed acceptance of new medicine

 BRUSSELS (Reuters) - The European Commission proposed on Wednesday joint clinical assessments to determine whether approved new drugs and medical devices offer value for money and should be prescribed for patients within national healthcare systems.

-The joint action, set to take more than three years to enter force, would replace a largely national approach to health technology assessment (HTA) which duplicates work, offers limited transparency and impedes market access for innovation.
+The joint action, set to take more than three years to enter into force, would replace a largely national approach to health technology assessment (HTA) that duplicates work, limits transparency and impedes market access for innovation.

 The Commission’s plans aim to make better use of available resources, to have a consistent methodology and to improve business predictability in a healthcare sector accounting for some 10 percent of the EU’s economic output.

+Monique Goyens, director general of European consumer organization BEUC, welcomed the plans.
+She said too many new drugs or devices did not make a real difference compared to those already on the market, wasting taxpayers’ money.

+“The Commission is right to encourage member states to work together so that only health technologies with an added value get the go-ahead,” she said in a statement.

-HTA is used by many European countries.
+HTA is used by most European countries.

 Agencies such as Britain’s National Institute for Health and Care Excellence (NICE), France’s Haute Autorité de Santé (HAS) and Germany’s Institute for Quality and Efficiency in Health Care (IQWiG) effectively act as gatekeepers to big markets.